dsurian/rules_cochranereviews/README.md

 <br />

 **extractor.py**<br />
-This code will extract relevant information from the HTML files:<br />
+This code will extract relevant information from the HTML files:
 - Search date<br />
 &nbsp;&nbsp;&nbsp;&nbsp;Abstract > Search methods, in the HTML file downloaded from ```http://cochranelibrary.com/cdsr/doi/{}/full```, where {} is the DOI<br />
 - Number of trials, number of participants in each trial<br />